alicezhang09/Cell-Painting/README.md

 ## More about each file:
 ### Analysis w mask.cpipe:
-CellProfiler pipeline with module added to remove midlayer of cells<br>
+CellProfiler pipeline with module added to remove midlayer of cells
 ### Analysis.cpipe:
-CellProfiler pipeline for general feature extraction<br>
+CellProfiler pipeline for general feature extraction
 ### AnalysisQC.cpipe:
-CellProfiler pipeline for extracting quality control features at image level<br>
+CellProfiler pipeline for extracting quality control features at image level
 ### Illumniation.cpipe:
-Calculates and exports illumination correction function<br>
+Calculates and exports illumination correction function
 ### Python_Analysis.ipynb:
-PCA and other data analysis <br>
+PCA and other data analysis
 ### R Analysis.R:
-Data analysis<br>
+Data analysis
 ### R Analysis.ipynb:
-same as R but converted to notebook format for better readability <br>
+same as R but converted to notebook format for better readability